BBC-Data-Unit/Diagnostic_scan_backlog/README.md

 Two top radiologists said an historical lack of staff, as well as a shortage in CT and MRI scanners, had been “exacerbated” by Covid-19.

+# Methodology

+For England we used two statistical datasets released by NHS England: The monthly Diagnostic Imaging Dataset (DID) and the monthly waiting times and activity dataset (DM01).

+We used the DID to compare the overall number of diagnostic scans carried out at hospital trusts over a six month period - April to September, 2020.
+We then compared the totals with the same period in 2019.
+We also collected waiting times figures for the same period of time.

+Waiting times data was also obtained for Wales, Scotland and Northern Ireland for the same six-month period.

+# Data

+We shared a briefing pack, which included:

+- Analysis of waiting time figures for diagnostic scans for England, Scotland, Wales and Northern Ireland, including breakdowns by region and by trust.
+Please read ‘important notes on the data’ first.

+- Analysis of the total scans carried out during the first six months of the pandemic in England, compared to the same period last year.
+These are broken down by trust and region.

+- Expert comments from the Royal College of Radiologists (RCR), The British Institute for Radiology (BIR) and Cancer Research UK.

+- Responses to the figures from NHS England,  Leeds Teaching Hospitals NHS Trust and Manchester University NHS Foundation Trust.

+- A spreadsheet containing trust-level figures in England, Scotland, Wales and Northern Ireland